 A. We have enjoyed the archival nature of generating detailed information and providing first-hand “fanatical” knowledge about vintage IBM keyboards.
 To review the rich archive of ClickyKeyboards historical listings of previously sold keyboards from 2004-2016, see https://web.archive.org/web/*/http://www.clickykeyboards.com.

-We are unlike the average online auction / surplus junkyard “expert” who is trying to cleanout the warehouse before the next garbage truck comes, or the anonymous neckbeard “expert” from 127.0.0.1 who may have vaguely remembered last using this IBM hardware in 1986, or the big box blue shirt “expert” who may be basing their opinion on a sample size of 1 unit; or even worse, write inflated and exaggerated opinions but only refer to what they read on the Internet and not actually own and lack the “hands-on experience” the specific hardware being reviewed.
+We are unlike the average online auction / surplus junkyard “expert” who is trying to cleanout the warehouse before the next garbage truck comes, or the anonymous neckbeard “expert” from 127.0.0.1 who may have vaguely remembered last using this IBM hardware in 1986, or the big box blue shirt “expert” who may be basing their opinion on a sample size of 1 unit; or even worse, write inflated and exaggerated opinions but only refer to what they read on the Internet and not actually own and lack the “hands-on experience” of the specific hardware being reviewed.

 We have successfully sold thousands of model M keyboards to those who can appreciate their tactile and clicky qualities and we have satisfied 99.9% of our customers around the world.
 For example, see (http://spreadsheets.google.com/pub?key=p648qGSv2K7D-LBY4i7eNYg) for a detailed, open spreadsheet of all the 1391401 keyboards (over 2,000 individual keyboards) that we have collected and sold.
 With the spreadsheet, we have archived information which includes links to photographs and an index of the part number, serial number, production date and Plt No. of individual 1391401 keyboards.